ajmccredie/The-Irish-Hexanator/README.md

 ### **[Back to top button](#back-to-top-button)**

-  - When the user clicks on the last button on the Homepage ('Sure why not Hex that eejit again, don't they deserve it?!'), this feature aims to enhance their experience and meet their expectations of going bak to the top of the page to begin the process again to find out a diferrent result.
-This feature also acts as a 'Back to top' button for the user.
+  - When the user clicks on the last button on the Homepage, this feature aims to enhance their experience and meet their expectations of not only bringing the user back to the top of the page, but also of refreshing the page and being able to begin the process again in order to get out a new 'Hex'.

     ![Back-to-top-button](assets/README.md-images/README.md-back-to-top.png)